Non-Boussinesq low-Prandtl number convection with a temperature-dependent thermal diffusivity: Discussions and Conclusions

 In this paper, we studied non-Oberbeck-Boussinesq convection (NOB case) by incorporating a temperature-dependent thermal diffusivity $\kappa(T)$ in the governing equations.
-This is important because the natural convection, such as that in the Sun, usually occur with varying molecular transport properties and are thus non-Boussinesq.
+This is important because the natural convection, such as that in the Sun, usually occur with varying molecular transport properties {\AP and accompanied by a strong stratification, and are thus non-Boussinesq~\citep{Schumacher:RMP2020}.
+Clearly, our model does not capture these strong variations of density and pressure.
+Indeed, the effects of density stratification have been investigated earlier in two- and three-dimensional convection models: The flow structure expands (compresses) the hot rising (cold sinking) plumes~\citep{Rogers:PRE2003}, thus yielding stronger downflows and weaker upflows~\citep{Brandenburg:APJ2016, Anders:APJ2019} and significant heat due to viscous dissipation~\citep{Currie:APJL2017}.
+We note that estimates in \cite{Freytag:JCP2012} or~\cite{Schumacher:RMP2020} show also that a free-fall velocity $U_f$ remains by orders of magnitude below the speed of sound $c_s$ across the solar convection zone and reaches that magnitude only at the surface which provides a further motivation to start on this significantly simpler setup.}

 We chose $\kappa(T)$ as a polynomial in $T$ such that the diffusivity increases with increasing depth, whereas the kinematic viscosity was maintained constant.
 As a result, the Prandtl and Rayleigh numbers are different in the top and bottom regions.
 We studied this NOB convection using DNS in a rectangular domain of dimensions $L_x=L_y=16H$ for a $\kappa(T)$ such that $Ra$ and $Pr$ at the bottom of the flow are 500 times smaller than those at the top.
 For reference, we also performed two simulations of OB convection with $Ra$ and $Pr$ fixed at the top and bottom plates of the NOB case.

 The use of $\kappa(T)$ in the governing equations breaks the symmetry of the temperature field about the midplane.
 We found that the bulk temperature is approximately 0.82, which is much higher than the arithmetic mean 0.5 of the top and bottom plate temperatures~\citep{Wu:PRA1991, Ahlers:JFM2006, Skrbek:JFM2015}.
 The thermal BL at the top plate is much thinner than that at the bottom plate, which makes it challenging to properly resolve the temperature field close to the top plate.
 Due to decreasing $\kappa(T)$, the flow structures in the temperature field become increasingly finer with increasing altitude, displaying smaller convective granules inside bigger ones.
 We quantified this increase by computing the ratio $\mathcal{R}_\theta$ of the total thermal variances in the small and large structures, and found that $\mathcal{R}_\theta$ increases more towards the top plate than towards the bottom.